 Other Transportation Options from BCN Airport

 Like most airports, there are several transportation options at BCN.
 The most expensive options are to take a taxi, uber, or car service.
-It may not be a bad option if you are travel with others as you can split the cost and it is usually the fastest way.
+It’s not bad option if you are traveling with others as you can split the cost and it is usually the fastest way.

 If you are on a budget, there are a few public transportation options you can consider.
 These will save you some money compared to the Aerobus, but it may take longer.
 It also won’t be as easy to take your luggage.

 TMB Airport Bus 46 to Barcelona City Center